Vaccination appointments can be booked using the Vaccine Clinic Finder.

 Vaccination After COVID-19 Infection

 COVID-19 vaccinations are recommended for people with a past history of COVID-19.
-The ATAGI clinical guidance on COVID-19 vaccination (Considerations for special populations> People with a past SARS-CoV-2 infection) recommends that vaccination is deferred by up to three months after acute infection with COVID-19.
+The ATAGI clinical guidance on COVID-19 vaccination (Considerations for special populations> People with a past SARS-CoV-2 infection) recommends that vaccination is deferred by up to six months after acute infection with COVID-19.
 Patients who have experienced severe or prolonged symptoms (beyond three months) should be vaccinated on a case-by case basis after consultation with their GP.

 COVID-19 and Flu Vaccination Timing